 An event like that might not just black out the whole country; it could leave us unable to repair the damage.
 At that point, serious civil unrest is inevitable – and it might not be possible to bring it back under control.

 A major failure of our power system could bring society down and leave you reliant on your own resources.
 Even a short blackout is a challenge, though.
 What if you lost power for three days during a bad winter storm?
 Could you survive?
 Stockpiling these items could make the difference.

 Without some source of light you could be losing hours every day.
 In summer you might be able to get away with sleeping while it’s dark; in winter, without light you’re in trouble.

 Make sure you have what you need to light your home:

 - Candles.
-Cheap, simple and reliable, candles won’t throw enough light to completely replace electricity – but they’re bright enough that you can still get plenty done when the sun goes down.
-Store a disposable lighter or box of matches with your candle supply so you can get one lit in a hurry if you need to.
+Cheap and reliable, candles won’t throw enough light to completely replace electricity – but they’re bright enough that you can still get plenty done when the sun goes down.
+Store a disposable lighter or matches with your candle supply so you can get one lit in a hurry if you need to.

 - Kerosene lamps.
 An old-fashioned solution but still an effective one, kerosene lamps will give hours of bright light on a pint of cheap fuel.
 They also throw off heat, which is a welcome bonus in winter.

 - Solar-powered lanterns.
 Batteries are a finite resource; no matter how many you have, they won’t last forever.
 Solar-powered lanterns can be recharged during the day and switched on at night; they’re good for hundreds of charge cycles before their performance starts to fade.
 A few of these can make a huge difference.